SplineUser/SplineUser.github.io/_tabs/about.md

 ---

 ## Ethics & disclaimer
 All content on this site is published for **educational and research purposes only**.
-Techniques described are powerful and can be misused — please do **not** apply them against systems you do not own or have explicit permission to test.
+Techniques described are powerful and can be misused, please do **not** apply them against systems you do not own or have explicit permission to test.
 I do not endorse unlawful or malicious activity.
 If you discover a vulnerability in third-party software, please follow responsible disclosure procedures.

 ---